Storage Heater Repairs Edinburgh

 AEW offers a storage heater repair service for the Edinburgh area for the residential,rental and commercial customers.

 Due to warranty issues AEW is unable to get involved with customers who want to supply their own equipment.

 Storage heaters have heat retaining bricks fitted inside along with electric heater elements.
 They utilise overnight cheap rate off peak electricity that allows the bricks to charge up with heat then release this during the day.

 How do storage heaters work ?

-Well most heaters have 2 dials an Input and a Output and depending on the outside temperature they can be set to take a short or long charge via the input dial so for example this would be set for say 3 at the start of winter then increased to 4-5-6 as the weather gets colder.
+Well most heaters have 2 dials an Input and a Output.
+Depending on the outside temperature they can be set to take a short or long charge via the input dial.
+So for example this would be set for say 3 at the start of winter then increased to 4-5-6 as the weather gets colder.
 The output dial should be set to 0 overnight or when the property is not occupied.
 This is sensible energy conservation that allows the unit retain heat until it is required.
 Click here for a AEW storage heater information sheet or click here for Scottish Energy Trust video on how to get the best out of your storage heaters.

 Q. Are storage heaters a good alternative to gas central heating

 A. No not really they were introduced in the 1970,s as a good way to utilise electricity overnight from power stations that could not be switched off plus they are used in all electric properties.